 Marketing Strategy for Customer Retention

-- Products/Services: Do your current products/services meet the needs of your customers?
+- Product/Service: Do your current products/services meet the needs of your customers?
 Are there opportunities to introduce new products or services?
 Are there new features and/or benefits that could be added or highlighted?

 - Placement or Distribution: Are there ways that you can reach your customers better?
 Can you expand into new markets or new channels?

-- Promotions: Are your current customers hearing about your promotional campaigns?
+- Promotion: Are your current customers hearing about your promotional campaigns?
 If so, how/where did they hear about them?
 Can you find new creative ways to promote your business?

 Creating Customer Loyalty